0100101101011010/food/recipe/_posts/2019-03-17-creamy-cauliflower-cheese-bake.md

 Mix in some sliced cremini mushrooms to bulk it up and add more veggies.
 If you aren't vegetarian, you can add bacon bits for an even richer, more savoury flavour.

-**Switch it up!** After posting this on Reddit, so many commenters had suggestions on how to do even more with the base recipe.
-Some suggestions:
+**Switch it up!** After posting this on Reddit, so many commenters had suggestions on how to go even further with the base recipe.
+Some of my faves:

 * "a dash of dried mustard and smoked paprika" – [/u/drainage_holes](https://www.reddit.com/r/EatCheapAndHealthy/comments/bvjwk6/i_posted_this_in_an_another_subreddit_and_people/epq3new/)
 * "garlic, a little Dijon, thyme, and a pinch of cayenne" – [/u/kabneenan](https://www.reddit.com/r/EatCheapAndHealthy/comments/bvjwk6/i_posted_this_in_an_another_subreddit_and_people/epr7vs3/)